kushaldas/pym/docs/datastructure.rst

     >>> a
     [23, 45, 1, -3434, 43624356, 234, 45]

 At first we created a list *a*.
 Then to add *45* at the end of the list we call *a.append(45)* method.
-You can see that *45* added at the end of the list.
-Sometimes it may require to insert data at any place within the list, for that we have *insert()* method.
+You can see that *45* is added at the end of the list.
+Sometimes it is required to insert data at any place within the list, for that we have *insert()* method.

 ::